yakuzadave/necroman_v2/necrovox_docs/Necromunda_Docs/10-scenarios/scenario-list/002-trap.md

 ---
 tags:
+  - zone-mortalis
+  - sector-mechanicus
-  - Zone Mortalis
+  - scenarios
-  - Sector Mechanicus
+  - core-rulebook
-  - Core Rulebook Scenario 2023
 description: In this scenario, one gang has ambushed another and is attempting to take out as many of the defenders as possible; the defenders are trying to return the favour.
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # 2. The Trap